 Nancy J. Murray, Senior Vice President of Achieva and President, The Arc of Greater Pittsburgh

-Nancy J. Murray, M.S. is the President of The Arc of Greater Pittsburgh at ACHIEVA.
-She has more than 35 years of experience in the disability field in the areas of public policy, advocacy, family supports, supports coordination, healthcare and state government serving people with disabilities and their families.
+Nancy Murray M.S. is the President of The Arc of Greater Pittsburgh at ACHIEVA.
+She has 40 years of experience in the disability field in the areas of public policy, advocacy, family support, supports coordination, health care and state government serving people with disabilities and their families.
 Nancy’s primary area of interest and study is the resilience of families of children and adults with disabilities and the long term impact of caring for a person with a disability on a family.
-She has conducted numerous seminars and written numerous articles for families and professionals on disability issues.
+Nancy has conducted numerous seminars and has written numerous articles for families and professionals on disability issues.

 Nancy received her B.S. from Gettysburg College and her M.S. from the University of Pittsburgh.

 Julie Trbovich, Director of Advocacy and Family Supports

 Julie Trbovich is the is Director of Advocacy and Family Supports.
 Over the last 20 years, her career has focused on assisting and advocating for individuals with disabilities and navigating through the many systems to advocate for her son with significant mental health challenges.
 Julie previously worked as a special education teacher in the public school sector and at a long-term psychiatric facility for children.
 She also held the position of Program Manager for children and families with a statewide mental health advocacy organization.
 Her passion is being a part of the challenges to change the culture, educate individuals on the importance of advocacy so they can be self-advocates and improve systems for families and their loved ones.
 In her different roles, she had the opportunity to create and deliver presentations to school districts, education staff and students, parent groups, law enforcement and the general population.
 Julie participates on several committees and workgroups in the southwestern Pennsylvania region which aides her in keeping up-to-date on current issues and best practices.

 Julie received her B.S.from Duquesne University.